waljan/GNNpT1_copy/README.md

 This repo contains different Graph Neural Network (GNN) implementations for Graph classification.
 The models are applied on the publicly available [pT1 Gland Graph Dataset (GG-pT1)](https://github.com/LindaSt/pT1-Gland-Graph-Dataset).

+(In this repo the term "paper" correspond to the 4 node feature set and the term "base" corresponds to the 33 node feature set used for the paper submitted at the ICPR)

 The Hyperparameters are found [here](https://github.com/waljan/GNNpT1/tree/master/Hyperparameters).

 ## Models: